christo-auer/wos-gibtsn-heid/README.md

 For more information about the Model Context Protocol, see the [Claude MCP documentation](https://docs.anthropic.com/claude/docs/model-context-protocol).

+### MCPB Package

+This tool is also available as an MCPB (MCP Bundle) package for easy one-click installation in supported MCP clients like Claude Desktop:

+1. Download the latest `.mcpb` package from the [GitHub releases page](https://github.com/christo-auer/mcp-wos-gibtsn-heid/releases)
+2. Open the file with Claude Desktop - it will automatically show an installation dialog
+3. Configure your preferences (default location, allergens to avoid, preferred indicators) through the user-friendly interface
+4. The tool is ready to use immediately

+The MCPB package includes all platform-specific binaries and provides a user-friendly configuration interface for all available options.

 ### Standalone CLI

 To install the standalone CLI version:

-1. Download the latest release from the [GitHub releases page](https://github.com/yourusername/mcp-wos-gibtsn-heid/releases)
+1. Download the latest release from the [GitHub releases page](https://github.com/christo-auer/mcp-wos-gibtsn-heid/releases)
 2. Extract the archive
 3. Make the binary executable:
    ```